Rio Hondo College logo

 Transfers to: CSU

-This course provides an introduction to the dynamics of group interaction.
-The individual's firsthand experience is emphasized as the group studies itself under supervision.
-The factors involved in problems of communication, effective emotional responses, and personal growth will be highlighted.
-Group process will be examined as a means of changing behavior.
-Suitable for students interested in furthering their understanding of group dynamics and those interested in supervising groups dedicated to achieving behavioral change.
+This course provides an introduction to the dynamics of group interaction, where an individual's firsthand experience is emphasized as the group studies itself under supervision.
+The factors involved in problems of communication, effective emotional responses, and personal growth are highlighted, and group process is examined as a means of changing behavior.
+This course is suitable for students interested in furthering their understanding of group dynamics and those interested in supervising groups dedicated to achieving behavioral change.

 HUSR 123 - Drug Education and Prevention (3.0 units)